benoitf/theia-website/doc/Authoring_Plugins.md

 Another way of extending Theia is using Theia extensions.
 Here are the main differences between plug-ins vs the extensions.

 pros:
- + Code isolation: as plug-in's code in running in separate processes, it can't block Theia core processes.
+ + Code isolation: as plug-in's code is running in separate processes, it can't block Theia core processes.
  + Can be loaded at runtime.
 No need to recompile the full IDE of Theia.
  + Reduce compilation time
  + Self-contained.
 A plug-in can be packaged into a single file and loaded directly after.
 No extra need to grab dependencies from npmjs, etc.